davidycliao/flaiR/README.md

 ```

 At this stage, you’ll observe that RStudio has defaulted to using the
-‘flair_env’ environment I have set up.
-Consequently, the Python Flair
+‘flair_env’ environment (my personal environment) I have set up.
+Then,
-package will be installed within this environment.
-Should you wish to
+the Python Flair package will be installed within this environment.
-modify this setting, you have the option to either adjust it within
+Should you wish to modify this setting, you have the option to either
-RStudio’s settings or utilize the {reticulate} package to manage the
+adjust it within RStudio’s settings or use the {reticulate} package to
-Python environment in RStudio.
+manage the Python environment in R

 ``` shell
 #> python:         /Users/*********/.virtualenvs/flair_env/bin/python